net-lisias-ksph/KIS/ModuleKISPartMount.md

 	}
 ```

+- `mountedPartNode` : Attach node used on the part mounted
 - `sndStorePath`: Mount sound path
 - `allowRelease`: Allow mounted part to be released from context menu or action group.
-- `attachNode`: Name of the attach node used to determine the position and rotation of the mounted part.
+- `attachNode`: Name of the attach node used on the current part to determine the position and rotation of the mounted part.
 - `allowedPartName`: Part name of the part allowed on the mount.
 Can be repeated for multiple parts.
 - MOUNT: This node can be added several times if needed, each "MOUNT" add a mounting node on the part.